mcnicki2002/PlanetCrafterMods/README.md

     - Change config 'clearOutputOnInputChange' to 'false' to select more than one demand item group and not clear the supply list of the output inventory when selecting/removing a demanded item group

 - Set demanded items in storage lockers via text field:
-  - Configure demanded item groups
+  - Configure demanded (or supply) item groups
     - Uses:
       - localized item names
       - custom item names (config: `synonymes = name1:idOrName1,name2:idOrName2` e.g.: `N2:NitrogenCapsule1,O2:OxygenCapsule1,example:Uranium Rod`)